 People fall for these scams constantly and it has nothing to do with intelligence or greed or any other things like that.
 They simply have not been educated that these are scams.
 The scammers are always thinking up new scams, so never think YOU are safe from being scammed – they might try something on you that you haven’t heard of yet.
 This happens to experienced internet users daily.
 Nobody is 100% immune – don’t fool yourself into being fooled by a scammer.

 You have to realize these scammers work full time on these scams – this is what they do for a living and they know how to get money out of people.
 There’s another problem in that people associate Nigeria with these scams – and the scammers know this, so they pretend they are elsewhere in the world.
 So some people who know about NIGERIAN scams think – this has nothing to do with Nigeria, this person is in the UK, US, Europe, Australia, it must be ok.

 Many scammers use FREE services like this to get a UK telephone number which redirects to their Nigerian mobile phone.
 So a victim calls a UK number to speak to them – never knowing their call is redirected to Nigeria.
-These free services are available for other countries too.
+These free services are available for most other countries too.

 The scammers are criminals, and the victims are victims of a crime – and they are unlikely to report it because people will think they are stupid.
 This means our law enforcement people cannot get an accurate picture of how big a problem this is.